partials-dev/nlp-syllables-async/README.md

 A [plugin](https://github.com/nlp-compromise/nlp_compromise/wiki/Plugins) for [nlp_compromise](https://github.com/nlp-compromise/nlp_compromise) that splits words into syllables.

 # Features
-- Asynchronous: it can pull high quality syllable data from the network.
+- Asynchronous: pulls high quality syllable data from the network.
-- Cached: it avoids making duplicate network requests.
+- Cached: avoids making duplicate network requests.
-- Promise-based: it's not annoying.
+- Promise-based: more fun.
+- Uses time-outs: if querying the network takes too long, guesses the syllables using `nlp-syllables`.

 # Installation and Usage